Afterlife (Hailee Steinfeld song)

 "Afterlife", alternatively titled, "Afterlife (Dickinson)", is a song by American singer-songwriter Hailee Steinfeld, being released as a single in promotion of the Apple TV+ original series Dickinson, also starring Steinfeld in the lead role.
-It was released on September 19, 2019 by Republic Records.
+It was released on September 19, 2019, by Republic Records.

 Background

 The song was released on September 19, 2019.
-It serves as a single from the soundtrack of the upcoming Apple TV series Dickinson, which also stars Steinfeld as renowned poet Emily Dickinson.
+It serves as a single from the soundtrack of the Apple TV series Dickinson, which also stars Steinfeld as renowned poet Emily Dickinson.
 Steinfeld announced the song via her social media accounts on September 14, 2019.

 Music videos

 The Hannah Lux Davis-directed music video premiered on Steinfeld's YouTube channel on September 30, 2019, via YouTube premiere.
 Another video titled "For Your Consideration", featuring the cast of Dickinson and creator Alena Smith, was released on July 1, 2020.